 Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-One that comes to mind is a project I worked on that was 12 songs for a band that recorded everything in a bedroom including the drums.
-My job was to mix the songs and take the room out of the mix.
-I'm proud of it because of the end result was a day and night difference.
-SO I was very happy that I was able to pull it off for them and they were really excited too.
+One that comes to mind is a project I worked on that was 12 songs for a band that had recorded everything in a bedroom including the drums.
+My job was to mix the songs and try to take the room out of the mix.
+I'm proud of it because the end result was great.
+I was really happy that I was able to help them and they were excited too.

 What are you working on at the moment?

-I'm remixing a pile of songs for an old musician pal of mine.
-Great songs too!1 :)
+I'm remixing a pile of songs for an old fellow musician pal of mine.
+Great songs too!

 What's your 'promise' to your clients?